protocultor/NextBASIC-Shmup/readme.txt

 Sound playing
 -------------

-Only one AY will be used, with "2 channels", since A and C will play the same sound, and their coarse setting will always be 0.
-On the other side, B will have coarse and fine, and will be able to produce noise when necessary.
+Only one AY is used, with "2 channels", since A and C play the same sound, and their coarse setting is always 0.
+On the other side, B has coarse and fine, and is able to produce noise when necessary.

 Then, 4 elements are needed:
 1.- Channel A & C fine tone - %a() - %a - %u